Graphs manipulation

 hasDirectedPath(_from, to)

-Section titled “hasDirectedPath(_from, to)”Check if a directedpath exists bewteen from and to.
+Section titled “hasDirectedPath(_from, to)”Check if a directedpath exists between from and to.

 - Parameters: